Ref34t/php-ai-client/docs/ARCHITECTURE.md

 ## High-level API design

-The API design at a high level is heavily inspired by the [Vercel AI SDK](https://github.com/vercel/ai), which is widely used in the NodeJS ecosystem and one of the very few comprehensive AI client SDKs available.
+The architecture at a high level is heavily inspired by the [Vercel AI SDK](https://github.com/vercel/ai), which is widely used in the NodeJS ecosystem and one of the very few comprehensive AI client SDKs available.

 The main additional aspect that the Vercel AI SDK does not cater for easily is for a developer to use AI in a way that the choice of provider remains with the user.
 To clarify with an example: Instead of "Generate text with Google's model `gemini-2.5-flash`", go with "Generate text using any provider model that supports text generation and multimodal input".
 In other words, there needs to be a mechanism that allows finding any configured model that supports the given set of required AI capabilities and options.

+For the implementer facing API surface, two alternative APIs are available:

+* A fluent API is used as the primary means of using the AI client SDK, for easy-to-read code by chaining declarative methods.
+* A traditional method based API inspired by the Vercel AI SDK, which is more aligned with traditional WordPress patterns such as passing an array of arguments.

 ### Code examples